ThaYoung1/com.thayoung1.kraken/README.md

 Adds support for Kraken on your Homey device.
 More info on Homey: https://homey.app/.

 With this Homey App you can (currently) do the following things:
-- See and act on changes in your Kraken naccount balances
+- See and act on changes in your Kraken account balances
 - Act on price changes of Kraken Asset Pairs
 - Place a market or limit order for a Kraken Asset Pair of your choice in the unit of your choice on Kraken